poonchuanan/tp/docs/UserGuide.md

 ====================================================================================
 Wrong format of date entered!
 The accepted format is YYYY-MM-DD!
-Also, ensure that the date input actually exists!Please do input 'help' for the commands and their respective input format.
+Also, ensure that the date input actually exists!
+Please do input 'help' for the commands and their respective input format.
 ====================================================================================
 ```